Hypercubers/dev.hypercubing.xyz/docs/internals/index.md

 There are occasional exercises throughout.
 Even for a casual read, I highly recommend completing these exercises; they're designed to take very little time and will massively improve your understanding of the material.

-Read the [preface](preface.md) first to make sure you have the prerequisite knowledge.
+Read [Prequisites](../prereqs.md) first to make sure you have the prerequisite knowledge.

 ## Roadmap